-The carrying value of cash, cash equivalents, accounts payable and accrued expenses that are reported on the consolidated balance sheets approximate their fair value due to the short-term nature of these assets and liabilities.
-The carrying value of the long-term debt approximates fair value as evidenced by the recent amendment.
+The carrying value of accounts payable and accrued expenses that are reported on the consolidated balance sheets approximate their fair value due to the short-term nature of these assets and liabilities.
+The carrying value of the long term debt approximates fair value as evidenced by the recent amendment to the Company's debt facility.